Psychosocial support in pancreatic cancer two-part event

 Yes – where the speakers are happy to be recorded.
 After the event, we will email all registrants with a link to the recordings and presentation slides.
 So if you’re unable to join the live session, you will be able to catch up at a later date.
 For the best experience, we recommend joining live.

-How do I register?
+How do I watch?

-Part one: watch the recording and view the slides
+Watch the recordings and view the slides

 If you have any questions, please don’t hesitate to get in touch with us at hpnetwork@pancreaticcancer.org.uk